texonica/company-dashboard/memory-bank/activeContext.md

 ## Current Focus
 We are implementing financial tracking features, enhancing the project management interface, and integrating external API services for the Texonica.com dashboard.
 We have established secure connections to AITable.ai API, ClickUp API, and Google Gemini API through backend routes to retrieve and manage project, client, leadgen, and task data.
 All the backend API routes have been implemented with comprehensive error handling.

+Recent logs indicate active development and usage of the leadgen API routes, particularly the `/api/leadgen/crm/future` and `/api/leadgen/uw` endpoints, which are retrieving data from AITable.ai.
+The API telemetry system is successfully tracking these requests.

 We have several key components for improved data entry and interaction:
 - DatePickerInput component for date field editing with calendar interface
 - URLInput component for URL field editing with validation